Investment Strategy

 - The fund operates independently of benchmarks

-- Targeted reduction of volatility and drawdowns through a maximum AT1 ratio of 30% and exclusion of CCC-rated bonds
+- Targeted reduction of volatility and drawdowns through a maximum CoCo quota of 30% and exclusion of CCC-rated bonds

 - Wide range of instruments includes individual bonds, funds and derivatives